Rashadmlkv/holbertonschool-javascript-coding/javascript-web_scraping/README.md

-# JavaScript - Web scraping
+# Documentation for Web Scraping directory.